tranlv/wiki-link/README.md

 Usage
 ---

-- Set up database management, as of 14 January 2018, Wiki-link has been tested with [Mysql](https://www.mysql.com/downloads/).
+- Set up database management: as of 14 January 2018, Wiki-link has been tested with [Mysql](https://www.mysql.com/downloads/).
 Alternatively, for quick development setup, I strongly recommend to setup database with [Docker](https://www.docker.com/).

 - Download a [release](https://github.com/tranlyvu/wiki-link/releases) or fork the source code: